 The cheapest version of this program is more expensive than some full versions of some others below.
 But if have the cash to spend and are looking for arguably the best of the best, then you really have to look at this DAW.
 It's the industry standard for good reason.

-Polished, efficient, and intuitive, these are are few words to describe Logic Pro X, Apple's response to FL and Ableton.
+Polished, efficient, and intuitive, these are are few words to describe Logic Pro X, Apple's response to FL, and Ableton.
 This powerful software has been well received by the DJing community for many reasons.

 One of these is the inclusion of innovative remix FX that is very similar to what is found on most DJ software out there.

-Other things that DJs have loved about this is that this software can be very easy to use and intuitive, without overly simplifying the program, making it an excellent choice for both newcomers and veterans alike.
+Another thing that DJs have loved about this is that this software can be very easy to use and intuitive, without overly simplifying the program, making it an excellent choice for both newcomers and veterans alike.

 One of the few cons of this software is the fact that it's only available on macOS platforms, which is a bummer.
 Still an excellent choice worthy of the second spot on this list.

-I personally love the stability that is inherent of this particular software, something that is typical of programs found on macOS systems.
+I personally love the stability that is inherent in this particular software, something that is typical of programs found on macOS systems.
 In fact, this DAW is made by Apple, so expect the highest polish and quality.